bartob03/unsolicited2020/source/githubpages_javadoc.rst

-Using GitHub Pages for Javadoc Files
+Using GitHub Pages for Javadoc files
 ========================================

 **GitHub Pages** can be used for hosting **Javadoc** files.
 No additional steps are required to set up the repository to publish the HTML files.